digitoimistodude/dudestack/README.md

 ```

 Legacy: If you are using [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant), please use IP address `10.1.2.4`, if [jolliest-vagrant](https://github.com/digitoimistodude/jolliest-vagrant), use `10.1.2.3`.
 After restarting Terminal or running `. ~/.bashrc` or `. ~/.bash_profile` you will be able to use `wp` command directly on your host machine without having to ssh into vagrant.

+## SEO Plugin

+Our default choice for the SEO plugin is [The SEO Framework](https://wordpress.org/plugins/autodescription/) whihc is nice, clean and simple solution that suits most of the projects.

+In case client is familiar with Yoast, requests it or the project is blog-centric, switching to Yoast SEO is possible.
+In that case, replace the `wpackagist-plugin/autodescription` package in `composer.json` with `wpackagist-plugin/wordpress-seo`.
+It's also highly recommended to install `wpackagist-plugin/so-clean-up-wp-seo` to clean the bloat from UI.

 ## Issues